ZeroCoolGOS/Plex-Movie-Poster-Display/documentation/Setup_docker.md

 If you are familiar with docker these instructions should be very basic.

 ## Pre Requirements
-Following the [Get Started with Docker](https://www.docker.com/get-started) would be a good start if you need to familiarize yourself with docker
+Following the [Get Started with Docker](https://www.docker.com/get-started) would be a good start if you need to familiarize yourself with docker.
 ### Linux
 - Installation instructions coming soon.
 ### Windows